 - A certificate of registration in FORM GST REG-06 shall be issued within a period of three working days from the date of submission of the application.

-Notification No. 50/2018 – Central Tax dated 13th September 2018 has made mandatory for specified entities to deduct TDS on necessary transactions from 1st October 2018.
+Notification No. 50/2018 – Central Tax dated 13th September 2018 has made mandatory for specified entities to deduct TDS on necessary transactions.